antmicro/litex-conda-compilers/README.md

 ### Required environment variables

-Most importantly, the `RECIPE` variable must be set with the appropriate recipe's path to build the chosen package.

 The recipe might require exporting some additional environment variables.
 Such variables must be set before preparing the recipe, which is done with one of the commands from the next subsection.